 ESRS S1 – Own workforce

 The ESRS S1 is one of 4 social-specific standards of the European Sustainability Reporting Standards.
-This article is based on the draft ESRS S1 dated 07/31/2023.
+This article is based on the final delegated regulation on the ESRS (European Sustainability Reporting Standards), which was published in the Official Journal of the EU on 22 December 2023.
 In case you are interested in getting a general overview of the standards, you are welcome to read them here.
+This article is based on the final delegated regulation on the ESRS (European Sustainability Reporting Standards), which was published in the Official Journal of the EU on 22 December 2023.
+Here you can find a general overview of the ESRS.

 ESRS S1 specifies the disclosures to be made in connection with a company’s own workforce.
 The standard is intended to present the company’s main positive, negative, potential, and actual impacts, risks and opportunities in relation to its own workforce.
 In addition, the management of the impacts and measures to avoid, mitigate or reduce the impacts are to be disclosed.
 Furthermore, information on characteristics and different indicators related to the own workforce shall be provided.